 When should you consider getting an HVAC air purifier?

-If you are concerned about COVID mitigation in your workplace and want to protect your employees and customers, there are specific types of HVAC air purifiers that can help.
+Are you concerned about the spread of germs and toxins in your workplace and want to protect your employees and customers?
+There are specific types of HVAC air purifiers that can make a big difference.

 Businesses using volatile organic compounds (VOCs) are prime candidates for an HVAC air purifier (such as salons, furniture refinishing businesses, print shops, dry cleaners and auto body repair shops).
 Just about any business where cleaning chemicals or printers are used, there will be VOCs in the air.

 Have you done your best to maintain a dust-free, clean environment but still suffer from allergies and other respiratory ailments?
 Consider installing an HVAC air purifier.
-If there is a smoker in the house, adding an HVAC air purifier would be a wise investment in your health.
+If there is a smoker in the house, adding a central air purifier would be a wise investment in your health.

 Types of HVAC air filtration and air purifier technology